learnpdfpython/build-pdf-inspector-course/README.md

 Each GitHub folder contains the code for one tutorial.

-For the complete explanations, diagrams, and walkthroughs, visit:
+For the complete explanations and walkthroughs, visit:

 👉 https://payhip.com/learnpdfpython